dudududukim/UEGAN-mps/README.md

 - **Code**: [eezkni/UEGAN](https://github.com/eezkni/UEGAN)
 We acknowledge the original authors for their foundational work.

+> Major changes for MPS support are clearly indicated with `# duhyeon kim` comments in the code.
+Please check these comments to understand all MPS-specific modifications.

 ## 🚀 Key Features
 - **MPS Support**: Automatic device detection (MPS/CUDA/CPU) for seamless execution on Apple Silicon.
 - **Optimized Perceptual Loss**: VGG19-based loss adapted for MPS with dynamic `InstanceNorm2d` and no `AveragePool2d`.